quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 : A variable-length integer representing the maximum number of ack-eliciting packets after which the receiver sends an acknowledgement.
 A value of 1 will result in an acknowledgement being sent for every ack-eliciting packet received.
 A value of 0 is invalid.
+Receipt of an invalid value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Update Max Ack Delay:

 : A variable-length integer representing an update to the peer's `max_ack_delay` transport parameter (Section 18.2 of {{QUIC-TRANSPORT}}).
 The value of this field is in microseconds.
 Any value smaller than the `min_ack_delay` advertised by this endpoint is invalid.
+Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 Ignore Order:

 : An 8-bit field representing a boolean truth value.
 This field MUST have the value 0x00 (representing `false`) or 0x01 (representing `true`).
 This field can be set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes reordering ({{reordering}}).

-Receipt of invalid values in an ACK_FREQUENCY frame MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+Receipt of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 ACK_FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission if an ACK_FREQUENCY frame with a larger Sequence Number value